Vulnerability to Natural Hazards

 Generally speaking, disasters are becoming less deadly but more costly.
 Fewer people are dying in disasters, but damages are costing more in dollars.
 Improved science and technology is a main reason that fewer lives are lost.
 We are now better at forecasting disasters, and our buildings and other structures can better withstand the physical impacts.
 This increases our resilience to hazards.
 Growth in population and the economy is a main reason that more money is lost.
 Simply put, society now has more of value that is exposed to hazards.
 Even though much of this is also more resistant to damage, the total dollar amount of damage has been increasing.

 These trends can be seen in graphs available online from EM-DAT, the International Disaster Database.
-Using the Disaster Trends database, you can view the number of disasters, the number of people affected, and the dollars of damages from 1900 to 2014.
+Using the EM-DAT query/ Mapping tool (note: you will need to register in order to access this tool), you can view the number of disasters, the number of people affected, and the dollars of damages from 1900 to 2021.
 Please adjust the settings to examine several graphs.
 You can see that deaths are declining while the number of people affected is increasing over time, mainly due to population growth.
 There is also an increase in the number of disasters reported, which can be caused by population growth, economic growth, or changes in reporting standards.
 It seems that natural disasters are getting more costly perhaps because people are building more expensive infrastructure in hazard-prone areas.

 The severity of a disaster depends on both the physical nature of the extreme event and the social nature of the human populations affected by the event.
 Here are some important human factors that tend to influence disaster severity.
 A core point here is that different people, even within the same region, have different vulnerability to natural hazards.